KFOX-TV: Purchase by Sinclair and merger with KDBC

 On July 20, 2012, one day after Cox purchased four television stations in Jacksonville and Tulsa, Oklahoma, from Newport Television, Cox put KFOX-TV and three other television operations in smaller markets—Johnstown, Pennsylvania, Steubenville, Ohio, and Reno, Nevada—along with several of its radio stations in medium to small markets up for sale.
 On February 25, 2013, Cox announced that it would sell the four television stations to the Sinclair Broadcast Group.
 The sale was approved by the FCC on April 29 and finalized on May 2.

 That April, Titan TV Broadcast Group filed to sell CBS affiliate KDBC-TV to one of Sinclair's partner companies, Cunningham Broadcasting, which is effectively controlled by Sinclair through a series of trusts held by family members of Sinclair founder Julian Sinclair Smith.
 While two Big Four network affiliates, such as KFOX-TV and KDBC-TV, would normally not be allowed to be under common direct ownership as among the top four stations in the market, KINT-TV and KTDO both rated ahead of KDBC-TV, and KFOX-TV was sixth in total-day ratings, leading to FCC approval for Sinclair to own both stations outright in a deal consummated on October 1, 2013.

 In 2014, Sinclair purchased and outfitted a new studio facility to house the two stations; KDBC's news had been produced from the studios of competitor KTSM-TV, and that station only had two dedicated staff members at the time.

 News operation

 As soon as Cox took over KFOX-TV, it became apparent that a local newscast was in the works.
 Work occurred through 1997 on ordering new equipment, building a newsroom, and hiring talent; KFOX News at Nine, an hour long on weeknights and 30 minutes on weekends, debuted on September 15, 1997, as the market's first prime time local newscast.
 Most of the original on-air anchors were hired from outside of the market.

 In January 2004, KFOX started a morning newscast, the KFOX Morning News; Ben Swann, previously a reporter in the station's Las Cruces bureau, was tapped as one of the first anchors.
 Originally three hours in length, a fourth hour was added in January 2016.
 The station's first early evening newscast, at 6 p.m., started in 2008 before changing to 5 p.m. in 2010.

+On July 19, 2024, it was announced by Sinclair Broadcast Group that "most and perhaps all of its local newscasts" on sister station KDBC would be ending by August 5.
+KDBC's 10 p.m. newscast would continue to air in the short term, while a simulcast of newscasts from KFOX would air during the day.
+A number of employees will also be laid off.